 Want to get a credit card when you're on a pension or retired?
 Compare your options and learn how to apply here.

 There is a range of credit cards you can apply for when you're on a pension or retired.
 But you may be required to meet some extra conditions and provide additional documents before a credit card company will approve your application.

 This makes it important to do your research before applying for a credit card as a pensioner or retiree.
-We’ve done some of the hard work for you and made a list of providers that accept retired and pensioner applicants, as well as the documents you’ll need to improve your chances of approval.
+You can use this guide to learn about the Australian credit card providers that accept retired and pensioner applicants, as well as the documents you’ll need to improve your chances of approval.

 Retired applicants: Self-funded retirees are eligible to apply.
 Those on a government or age pension are also eligible.
 You’ll need to provide proof of your income such as your superannuation statement or Centrelink statement.